Board support package

 If you re-read the code presented in this walkthrough, you'll notice that the

-keyword appears in all three examples.
+unsafe keyword appears in all three examples.
 This includes the example that

-.
-By design, acquiring an imxrt-ral
+uses imxrt-hal.
+By design, acquiring an imxrt-ral peripheral instance is

-API documentation for the rational.
+unsafe; see the imxrt-ral API documentation for the rational.
 This means that

-driver needs an unsafe
+constructing an imxrt-hal driver needs an unsafe call to acquire the

 peripheral instance.